2019 Policy Priorities

 Integrate SBHCs and schools into health system transformations and financing.

 The unique preventive, outreach, navigation, and support services that SBHCs provide are exactly the type of patient-centered services emphasized as part of health care reform.
 We will continue to advocate for the integration of the school-based health model into a broader health delivery system, including funding for school-based health as part of the delivery system.
 We will advocate for the inclusion of SBHCs in efforts to address social determinants of health, preventive screenings (i.e. asthma and trauma/adverse childhood experiences), value-based contracting, and strengthen relationships between SBHCs, health plans, and hospitals.

-- Advocate for school communities and health care settings that protect immigrant students and families.
+Advocate for school and health care settings that protect immigrant students and families.

 Attacks on immigrant communities have a negative impact on students, whether documented or not.
 Schools and SBHCs can play a significant role in protecting students and ensuring they experience schools and SBHCs as safe-havens.
-CSHA staff will increase the knowledge of school health and SBHC staff about changes to immigration policies and on practices to best support vulnerable students and their families.
+CSHA staff will work with partners to ensure schools and SBHCs implement policies to protect vulnerable students and their families.
+We will ensure our field has the tools and resources to respond to changing policies impacting immigrant patients and students.
 We will also increase the advocacy capacity of our statewide school-based health field to protect and advance safe-haven/sanctuary policies in schools.
-Read our statement affirming our commitment to health care, education, and inclusion.